 YAMAZAKI

 Looking for a taste of Tokyo?
-Hidden between the Ranelagh gardens with the Marmottan Monet museum and not far from the Maison Balzac, this has been my go-to peaceful tea room at La Muette since I worked nearby for 10 years.
-Nothing much has changed since then: the lightest classic pastries (opéra, variety of choux, and try the caramel millefeuille!) as well as the lightest Japanese-style sponge cakes.
-All served with Benjamin and Barton teas, this small salon has a quiet area at the back if you want to avoid the paparazzi and listen to Japanese whispers of loyal locals.
+This was my secret haven while I worked for 10 years around La Muette!
+Ideal spot near the Ranelagh gardens, Marmottan Monet museum and not far from the Maison Balzac.
+Enjoy their classic pastries (opéra, variety of choux, and try the caramel millefeuille!) as well as the lightest Japanese-style sponge cakes.
+All served with Benjamin and Barton teas, this small salon has a quiet area at the back if you want to avoid the paparazzi and listen to whispers in Japanese of loyal locals.

 Yamazaki, 6 Chaussée de la Muette, Paris 16